mikifarkas/sec-edgar-loan-contracts/README.md

 ## Notes

 We have used Python 3.13.
 With Python 3.9 we have encoutered errors when writing results to to csvs.
+We have tested parsing with [lxml](https://lxml.de/) and [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) found that the former was more efficient in this context.